dm-advisor/data-pipeline/app/bin/README.md

 positional arguments:
-  {grant,revoke}        Mode in which you want to manage Lake Formation permissions (e.g., grant or revoke). product               Product for which to manage Lake Formation permissions (e.g., sdap). bucket_label          S3 Bucket label for the bucket in which the configuration JSON files are stored (e.g., app). app_config_file       Full path/name of the application configuration JSON file in S3 (e.g., config/config.json). perm_config_file      Full path/name of the permissions configuration JSON file in S3 (e.g., config/config_perm.json).
+  {grant,revoke}        Mode in which you want to manage Lake Formation permissions (e.g., grant or revoke). product               Product for which to manage Lake Formation permissions (e.g., rdms). bucket_label          S3 Bucket label for the bucket in which the configuration JSON files are stored (e.g., app). app_config_file       Full path/name of the application configuration JSON file in S3 (e.g., config/config.json). perm_config_file      Full path/name of the permissions configuration JSON file in S3 (e.g., config/config_perm.json).